devtks/devtks.github.io/_posts/2019-08-09-GitFlowzureDevops.md

 Enter your devops url and click "Generate a token on Azure DevOps".
 ![](/img/gitflow-azuredvops/enter-url-devops.png)

-You will be redirect to your AzureDevOps personal setting and will be invited to create a new Token
+You will be redirected to your AzureDevOps personal setting and will be invited to create a new Token

 Give it a name and depending on your preferences you can set a maximum of one year validity.